codingColinMcM/Note-Taker-Express/README.md

 # Note-Taker-Express

 I need to finish my Java flashcards.
-My only regret today is
+My only regret today is not

 ## Description